martinkrebs/flaskblog/README.md

 ## rsync, a better upload alternative to scp

-This will rsync a folder testdir and subcontents up to my Linode(mk:YES):
+This will rsync a folder testdir and subcontents up to my Linode:
 ```
 (flaskblog) ~:$ rsync -avz testdir martin@martintkrebs.com:/home/martin